kbengine/kbengine/kbe/src/lib/python/Doc/library/audioop.rst

 .. function:: lin2alaw(fragment, width)

-   Convert samples in the audio fragment to a-LAW encoding and return this as a Python string.  a-LAW is an audio encoding format whereby you get a dynamic range of about 13 bits using only 8 bit samples.
+   Convert samples in the audio fragment to a-LAW encoding and return this as a bytes object.  a-LAW is an audio encoding format whereby you get a dynamic range of about 13 bits using only 8 bit samples.
 It is used by the Sun audio hardware, among others.